elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 ### Option D: Direct

-> "Elevate Connects is the only LMS purpose-built for workforce training programs.
+> "Elevate for Humanity is the only LMS purpose-built for workforce training programs.
 Here's why that matters."

 ---